An Introduction to String Diagrams for Computer Scientists: String Diagrams as Graphs

-The approach we present, which follows~\cite{BonchiGKSZ16}, does not regard boxes as nodes, but rather as \emph{hyperedges}: edges that connect \emph{lists} of nodes, instead of individual nodes.
-This perspective allows us to work with a well-known data structure (simpler than the ones above) called a \emph{hypergraph}: the only entities appearing in a hypergraph are hyperedges---which interpret the boxes of the string diagram---and nodes---which now interpret exclusively the loose ends of wires in the string diagram.
+The approach we present follows~\cite{BonchiGKSZ16}.
+We do not regard boxes as nodes, but rather as \emph{hyperedges}: edges that connect \emph{lists} of nodes, instead of individual nodes.
+This perspective allows us to work with a well-known data structure (simpler than the ones above) called a \emph{hypergraph}: the only entities appearing in a hypergraph are hyperedges and nodes: these interpret the boxes and the loose ends of wires in a string diagram, respectively.
 And the wires themselves?
 They are simply a depiction of how hyperedges connect with the associated nodes.
-Such an interpretation is best displayed in the previous example:
+Such an interpretation applies as follows to our leading example:

 Note that, even though they are seemingly very close in shape, the two entities displayed above are of a very different nature.
 The one on the left is a syntactic object: the string diagram representing some term modulo the laws of SMCs.
-The one on the right is a combinatorial object: a hypergraph, with nodes indicated as dots and hyperedges indicated as boxes with round corners, labeled with $\Sigma$-operations.
+The one on the right is a combinatorial object: a hypergraph, with nodes indicated as dots and hyperedges indicated as boxes with round corners, labelled with $\Sigma$-operations.\footnote{The reader may wonder what happens when there is more than one generating object, so that string diagrams have non-trivial labels on wires.
+All of this section generalises to that more general setting: in the hypergraph interpretation, nodes may be labelled with the appropriate object, and constructions that merge nodes are disallowed unless the label matches.
+As this generalisation poses no significant conceptual difficulty, for the sake of clarity we opted for focussing our exposition on the case of theories with one generating object.}

-Note that all of this section generalises to more than one generating object, by labelling vertices by the appropriate object and disallowing merging of vertices with different labels.
-We have preferred to keep things simpler here by treating only the case of a single generating object, as the general case poses no significant conceptual difficulty.

 In order to turn this mapping into a formal interpretation, we need an understanding of how to handle composition of string diagrams.
 Intuitively, parallel composition is simple: if we stack one hypergraph over the other, we still obtain a valid hypergraph.
 For instance: